pachyderm/pachyderm/doc/deployment/connect-to-cluster.md

    $ pachctl config get active-context
    ```

+   This command returns the name of the currently active context.
+   Use this as the argument to the command below.

    If no IP address is set up for this cluster, you get the following
    output: